awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 + Must contain 1 to 64 letters or numbers\.
 + Can't be a word reserved by the specified database engine **PostgreSQL**
 The name of the database to create when the DB instance is created\.
-If this parameter is not specified, the default "postgres" database is created in the DB instance\.
+If this parameter is not specified, the default `postgres` database is created in the DB instance\.
 Constraints:
 + Must contain 1 to 63 letters, numbers, or underscores\.
 + Must begin with a letter or an underscore\.
 Subsequent characters can be letters, underscores, or digits \(0\-9\)\.